KStocky/ShaderTestFramework/docs/ByteReadersAndWriters.md

 #### Multi Type Byte Readers in HLSL

-If we are wanting to make use of a Mult Type Byte Reader in HLSL then there is a slight difference in how we specialize the `STF::ByteReaderTraits` template.
+If we are wanting to make use of a Multi Type Byte Reader in HLSL then there is a slight difference in how we specialize the `STF::ByteReaderTraits` template.
 Below is the specialization from the example:

 ```c++
 template<uint InNum>